vipulnaik/diet-exercise-health/best-practices/best-practices-around-intense-and-hard-food-consumption.md

 sauerkraut, kimchi, and walnuts until at least two days after any of these is true:

-* I have bleeding in stool or when wiping.
+* I have bleeding in stool or when wiping (excluding tailbone bleed), that seems at least somewhat related to pain (pure painless bleeding is something where I can decide on a case-by-case bleeding; pausing is usually not necessary if this is the only symptom).

 * I have frequent urge for anal contractions (anal spasms).